All About Engineering Technicians

 - Agricultural Engineering Technicians

-- Nondestructive Tester
+- Gun Tester

 The states with the most job growth for Engineering Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Engineering Technicians is somewhere between $36,120 and $98,720.
+The average yearly salary of an Engineering Technician ranges between $36,120 and $98,720.

 Engineering Technicians who work in District of Columbia, Maryland, or Maine, make the highest salaries.